-Self-storage is a fast-growing sector of commercial real estate.
-People may store things for any variety of reasons: in between moves, to declutter their home, to put away items when children move out, and more.
+Self-storage is a fast-growing sector of commercial real estate, and people may store things for any variety of reasons: in between moves, to declutter their home, to put away items when children move out, and more.
 One significant purpose for a storage unit includes protecting belongings from a disaster.
 The threat of a home fire or a natural weather event may lead people to temporarily put their belongings in storage or even for the long-term while they readjust or find new living situations.
 However, this isn’t to say that storage units cannot experience disasters themselves.
 Fires, theft, or flooding, can just as well harm a storage facility property — leaving your items at risk if they are stored there unprotected.

 The solution to this is storage unit insurance.
 Storage unit insurance is what protects your belongings, even when they’re not in your possession.
 Do storage units need insurance?
 Read on to discover why the answer is yes, plus what insurance storage units offer, what insurance covers, and what insurance you’ll need to protect your belongings best.